5 Ways to Manage The Stress Of Owning Rental Property

-Hey, Spencer Sutton here with gkhouses.
-And today I want to talk about Managing the Stress of Owning Rental Property.
+Hey everybody!
+Spencer Sutton here with gkhouses.
+Today I want to tell you about 5 Ways to Managing the Stress of Owning Rental Property.

 I mean, there are a lot of positives that go along with owning rental property.

-So, there are a lot of things that can stress a landlord out, and so how do you deal with those?
+So, there are a lot of things that can cause stress, and so we ask, how should you deal with those?

-Typically, what I found is when I don’t have enough sleep I don’t make very particular, very good decisions later in the day, so we all have a certain amount of willpower during the day and certain things tax our willpower.
+Typically, what I found is when I don’t have enough sleep I don’t make very good decisions later in the day.
+We all have a certain amount of willpower during the day and certain things tax our willpower.

 Things like making tough decisions, avoiding temptation, there’s all kinds of things that tax our willpower.